 Washington University Loan Information

-Federal Direct Stafford loans, Federal Perkins loans, Federal Direct Graduate Plus loans and/or Private loans are available to students who qualify based on completion of the financial aid application and other required documents.
-Perkins and Direct Unsubsidized are awarded by the Financial Aid Office (other loans may require additional applications).
+Federal Direct Unsubsidized Stafford loans, Federal Direct Graduate Plus loans and/or Private loans are available to students who qualify based on completion of the financial aid application and other required documents.
+Direct Unsubsidized Stafford Loans are awarded by the Financial Aid Office (other loans may require additional applications).

 Federal Direct Unsubsidized Stafford Loan